The Family SSAS

 What is a Family SSAS?

 A Family SSAS is a family pension trust, independently established for the benefit of its members.
 Members of the trust can be family members or also company members.
 The SSAS is a corporate pension and so regulated by HMRC and The Pensions Regulator, enjoying the same benefits as traditional benefits, plus much more.
 The Family SSAS pension is controlled by its members and so all investment decisions are at the discretion of the members of the SSAS.
 In the case of the Family SSAS, this means that the family is responsible for the fund and how the funds are invested.
 It also means that family assets, such as property and land, can be secured within the SSAS to ensure a legacy for generations to come.
-For families and small businesses, the Family SSAS is the ideal vehicle for wealth protection and succession purposes, as well as ensuring that inheritance tax is minimised.
+For families and small businesses, the Family SSAS is the ideal vehicle for wealth protection and succession purposes.

 Family SSAS pension